MichaelXavier/vigilance/README.md

 ## Status
 Currently unreleased and under active development, but I'm getting close.
-See `TODO` for some notes on what I need to do.
+See `TODO.md` for some notes on what I need to do.

 ## License
 Vigilance is released under the MIT license.
 See the `LICENSE` file for more